 The college is ranked among the top four Midwest Regional Universities in the U.S. News & World Report "Strong Commitment to Teaching" category — and highest in the state for the seventh consecutive year.
 In addition, Alverno is ranked among the top Regional Universities in the Midwest in the “Most Innovative Schools” category.
 Colleges in this category are recognized for “making the most innovative improvements in terms of curriculum, faculty, students, campus life, technology or facilities.”

 Alverno’s teacher program is “a shining star.”

-At a speech at Columbia University in New York City, Duncan singled out our teacher education program as a “shining star.”
+At a speech at Columbia University in New York, Duncan singled out our teacher education program as a “shining star.”
 In his speech, Duncan spotlighted Alverno as a school that does an exemplary job of training and preparing teachers for their work in the classroom.
 “Alverno requires rigorous field experience in public schools and has faculty and local principals assess videotapes of student-teachers.
 Eighty-five percent of Alverno graduates are still in the classroom five years after graduation -- an extremely high retention rate,” Duncan said.

 Award for world-class quality

 TIAA-CREF recognizes institutions with the prestigious Hesburgh Award because they know that “an energized faculty is key to educational excellence.”
 We think so, too.
 And we were proud of our faculty when they received this award.
 After all, enhancing undergraduate teaching is at the core of our existence.

 The MacArthur Fellows Program is a big deal when its award winners are released annually across the country.
 That is, after all, why they call it the “Genius Award.”
 The John D. and Catherine T. MacArthur Foundation only issues 20 to 40 awards annually.
 At Alverno, we were a recipient of this award for our distinctive approach to liberal arts education.